 (m) support services;

-“Torres Strait Islander” means a person who is a descendant of the indigenous inhabitants of the Torres Strait Islands, and “Torres Strait Islander child” has a corresponding meaning;
+Torres Strait Islander means a person who is a descendant of the indigenous inhabitants of the Torres Strait Islands, and Torres Strait Islander child has a corresponding meaning;

-“wellbeing” of a child includes the care, development, health and safety of the child;
+wellbeing of a child includes the care, development, health and safety of the child;

-“working day”, except in Part 6, means a day other than a Saturday, Sunday, public holiday or public service holiday.
+working day, except in Part 6, means a day other than a Saturday, Sunday, public holiday or public service holiday.

 4. Presumptions of parentage